Regular tuning: All fifths: "Mandoguitar"

 All-fifths tuning is a tuning in intervals of perfect fifths like that of a mandolin, cello or violin; other names include "perfect fifths" and "fifths".
 Consequently, classical compositions written for violin or guitar may be adapted to all-fifths tuning more easily than to standard tuning.

 When he was asked whether tuning in fifths facilitates "new intervals or harmonies that aren't readily available in standard tuning", Robert Fripp responded, "It's a more rational system, but it's also better sounding—better for chords, better for single notes."
 To build chords, Fripp uses "perfect intervals in fourths, fifths and octaves", so avoiding minor thirds and especially major thirds, which are sharp in equal temperament tuning (in comparison to thirds in just intonation).
 It is a challenge to adapt conventional guitar-chords to new standard tuning, which is based on all-fifths tuning.
 Some closely voiced jazz chords become impractical in NST and all-fifths tuning.

 It has a wide range, thus its implementation can be difficult.
 The high B4 requires a taut, thin string, and consequently is prone to breaking.
 This can be ameliorated by using a shorter scale length guitar, by shifting to a different key, or by shifting down a fifth.
 All-fifths tuning was used by the jazz-guitarist Carl Kress.

 The left-handed involute of an all-fifths tuning is an all-fourths tuning.
 All-fifths tuning is based on the perfect fifth (seven semitones), and all-fourths tuning is based on the perfect fourth (five semitones).
 Consequently, chord charts for all-fifths tunings are used for left-handed all-fourths tuning.

 All-fifths tuning has been approximated with tunings in the Through The Looking Glass Guitar of Kei Nakano, which has been played by him since 2015.

 This new tuning is like a mirror to all kinds of string instruments including guitar.

 Also it can adapt to any other tunings of guitar.

-If tuned to normal guitar for the right handed person, it is able to use for lefty guitar in general, and vice versa.
+If tuned to usual conventional guitar for the right handed person, it is able to use for lefty guitar in general, and vice versa.